davkow/on-my-bookshelf/docs/tutorials/get-books-for-a-user.md

 Make sure to complete the [Prerequisites for using the on-my-bookshelf Service](prereqs.md) on the development system you use for the tutorial.

 This tutorial assumes you have set the `server_url` variable in Postman to `http://localhost:3000`.
-If you are **not** using variables in Postman, replace all occurrences of \{\{server_url\}\} in these examples with `http://localhost:3000`.
+If you are **not** using variables in Postman, replace all occurrences of `{server_url}` in these examples with `http://localhost:3000`.
 For more information on using environments and variables in Postman, see [Using Variables inside Postman](https://blog.postman.com/using-variables-inside-postman-and-collection-runner/).

 ## Retrieve books for a specific user